 The real problem starts when you want to apply infrastructure-as-code principles to niche environments like physical networking.
 The only decent NIaC tool I’m aware of is Cisco NSO (with a reassuringly expensive price tag).
 Anything else?
 Please write a comment!

 The other way forward is to build the minimum viable tool you can use to solve your problem (because you really don’t want to reinvent the whole wheel).
-You’ll find tons of ideas, guidelines and how-tos in Building Network Automation Solutions online course.
+We covered network infrastructure-as-code in the Network Automation Concepts webinar, and you’ll find tons of ideas, guidelines and how-tos in Building Network Automation Solutions online course.